 Elmhurst is also home to the Elmhurst History Museum, Elmhurst Symphony Orchestra, GreenMan Theatre Troupe, Elmhurst Choral Union, and Elmhurst Children’s Theatre.

 In addition to its many cultural offerings, the city is known for its bustling shopping and dining scene.
 Elmhurst’s City Centre boasts a movie theater, an assortment of eateries and boutiques, and community events such as the annual Rock the Block Party.
 The Elmhurst Express Trolley connects downtown Elmhurst with the community’s other shopping areas, including the Spring Road and York & Vallette business districts.
 The Trolley is free and runs during the summer and holiday season.

-The community’s Memorial Day parade has run every year since its start in 1918; and the annual St. Patrick’s Day Parade is the third largest in the Chicago area.
-The park district has more than 20 parks and numerous facilities for tennis, golf, swimming and recreation.
+Residents come together for dozens of community events that are held throughout the year.
+The Memorial Day Parade has taken place every year since its start in 1918 and the annual St. Patrick’s Day Parade is the third largest in the Chicagoland area.

-With its proximity to O'Hare International Airport, the Tri-State Tollway and the Eisenhower Expressway, Elmhurst offers residents convenient transportation options.
-A Metra station is also located in the community, providing quick and easy access to downtown Chicago.
+With its proximity to O'Hare International Airport, the Tri-State Tollway, and the Eisenhower Expressway, Elmhurst offers convenient transportation options.
+A Metra train station is also located in town, providing easy access to downtown Chicago.